AdKats/AdKats/extensions/LRT-README.md

     <td><b>Report Player</b></td>
     <td>report</td>
     <td>
-        Reports initiate trigger level enforcement on targeted players.
+        Reports initiate trigger level enforcement on targeted players with non-positive reputation.
 If the reported player has invalid items in their loadout, the report is automatically accepted, and admins notified of such.
     </td>
 </tr>
 <tr>